-In the search for small business finance, don’t forget that friends and family members can be a valuable resource.
+In the search for small business finance, don’t forget that friends and family members can be a valuable source of small business finance.
 Many will want to see you succeed and may be in a position to offer money.
 In some cases, they will not expect you to pay any interest or to make repayments at all.

 Why choose small business funding from friends and family?

 Your friends and family members will want the best for you, and often they’ll do everything that they can to help you succeed.
 They will usually be flexible and lenient, even if they don’t have a lot of money to spare.

 There are so many different sources of small business finance.
 Finding the right option for your business is a very unique experience, and one that requires you to carefully consider your needs and your circumstances.

 For further help finding the most suitable source of finance for your business, see our article regarding the 23 best ways to finance a small business.

 We’re trusted by thousands of small and

 We take pride in working with thousands of UK businesses, and we really appreciate what they say about our